GU-DPM/PoC/README.md

 **Functions:**\
 **(1).DPM_drugmis.py**\
 This function is the main function used to run the analysis.
 It consists of five steps that generate all the figures and tables in the study.\
-*The first step is to generate the misspecified drug 2 sensitivies.\
+-The first step is to generate the misspecified drug 2 sensitivies.\
-*The second step is to run the simulations under the different misspecification scenarios.\
+-The second step is to run the simulations under the different misspecification scenarios.\
-*The third step is to run the simulations without misspecification.\
+-The third step is to run the simulations without misspecification.\
-*The fourth step is to process the simulation outputs, covering both misspecification and non-misspecificaiton scenarios.\
+-The fourth step is to process the simulation outputs, covering both misspecification and non-misspecificaiton scenarios.\
-*The fifth step is to analyze the results from the fourth step and genrate the raw figures (Fig.3,4,5,S2, Tab.S1) used in the paper.\
+-The fifth step is to analyze the results from the fourth step and genrate the raw figures (Fig.3,4,5,S2, Tab.S1) used in the paper.\
 **(2).DPM_analysis.py**\
 This script analyzes the simulation results from the model.\
 **(3).DPM_assign_check.py**\